RT-Thread/rt-thread/bsp/stm32/stm32f401-st-nucleo/README.md

 ## Quickly Get Started

 This BSP provides MDK5 and IAR projects for developers.
-Also support GCC development environment Here's an example of the MDK5 development environment, to introduce how to run the system.
+Also support GCC development environment.
+Here's an example of the MDK5 development environment, to introduce how to run the system.

 #### Hardware Connection